 All newly-appointed Directors will be briefed on the business activities of the Group and its strategic goals and will undergo an orientation program with materials provided to help them get familiarised with the business and organisation structure of the Group.
 Management will provide the Directors with complete, adequate and timely information prior to the Board and Board Committee meetings and regularly updates and familiarises the Directors on the business activities of the Group on an on-going basis and during Board meetings, to enable the Directors to make informed decisions and discharge their duties and responsibilities.
 To get a better understanding of the Group's business, the Directors are also given the opportunity to visit the Group's operational facilities and meet with Management.
-In line with the amendments to the Catalist Rules on 1 January 2022, all the Company's Directors have signed up for the sustainability training courses as at the date of this Annual Report.
+In line with the amendments to the Catalist Rules on 1 January 2022, all the Company's Directors have signed up for the sustainability training courses prescribed by the Singapore Exchange Regulation and have attended the said sustainability training courses as at the date of this Annual Report.